JeffWeinell/REEs/README.md

 I sorted each of the unpartitioned target+flanking alignments into one of six directories by locus type (REEs, UCEs, ddRAD-like, Immune, Scalation, Vision), and then ran an R script to generate nine types of alignments per locus, which differ in how data are subset or partitioned; the nine alignments are:

-*Note*: Most of the UCEs and ddRAD-like loci are non-coding, and therefore subsetted and partitioned alignments were not created for these loci.

 - CDS_only: only includes protein-coding regions
 - CDS_FirstCodonPosition: only
 - CDS_SecondCodonPosition